• Skip to primary navigation

 • It is easily digestible

-• It is perfect for keeping your body cool during summers
+• It is perfect for keeping your body cool during summer

-Lauki and yogurt make a healthy combination and help you curb those cravings while on a diet plan.
-Yogurt has a good amount of protein and calcium and lauki is high in fiber content.
+Lauki and yogurt make a nutritious combination that helps you curb cravings while on a diet plan.
+Yogurt has a good amount of protein and calcium, and lauki is high in fiber content.
 Together, they are a good combination for weight loss.

 How to make Lauki Raita?

-Many kids and sometimes adults are not a fan of lauki.
+Many kids, and sometimes adults, are not fans of lauki.
 I never used to eat lauki as a kid, however now, it is a favorite.
-This creamy and delicious lauki raita will change your mind. if you have not been a fan of lauki till now.
+This creamy and delicious lauki raita will change your mind if you haven’t been a fan of lauki until now.

-• Add the grated lauki to the Instant pot along with salt and water and pressure cook.
+• Add the grated lauki to the pressure cooker along with salt and water, and pressure cook.

-• If you are using stovetop pressure cooker, cook the lauki for 1 whistle.
+• If you are using a stovetop pressure cooker, cook the lauki for 1 whistle.

 • If you are using a saucepan, boil the lauki till it becomes soft and tender.
 Cover the lid for faster cooking.